Paruroctonus arenicola nudipes

 Haradon, 1984

 Paruroctonus arenicola nudipes is a of in the Vaejovidae.
-It is part of the alkali-sink group within the Paruroctonus, which has been the of recent taxonomic research involving citizen science discoveries.
+It is part of the alkali-sink group within the Paruroctonus, which has been the focus of recent taxonomic research involving citizen science discoveries.
 The parent P. arenicola was described by Haradon in 1984, with the subspecies nudipes recognized at the same time.
 Members of this genus are typically associated with dry, saline playa in western North America.

 Pronunciation